wanadev/abitbol/doc/class-api.md

 ### Class.`__`include`__`

-A list of objects that contains properties to mix in the class.
+A list of objects that contain properties to mix in the class.

 ```javascript